VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/FAQ.md

 VictoriaLogs and Grafana Loki have the following differences:

 - Grafana Loki doesn't support high-cardinality log fields (aka labels) such as `user_id`, `trace_id` or `ip`.
-  It starts consuming huge amounts of RAM and working very slowly when logs with high-cardinality fields are ingested into it.
+  It starts consuming huge amounts of RAM and working very slow when logs with high-cardinality fields are ingested into it.
   See [these docs](https://grafana.com/docs/loki/latest/best-practices/) for details.

   VictoriaMetrics supports high-cardinality [log fields](https://docs.victoriametrics.com/VictoriaLogs/keyConcepts.html#data-model).
-  It automatically indexes all the ingested log fields and allows performing fast full-text search over any fields.
+  It automatically indexes all the ingested log fields and allows performing fast full-text search over any field.

 - Grafana Loki provides very inconvenient query language - [LogQL](https://grafana.com/docs/loki/latest/logql/).
   This query language is hard to use for typical log analysis tasks.